awslabs/multi-model-server/benchmarks/monitoring/README.md

 1. Standalone monitoring server

     If your server is hosted on different machine, you will be using this method.
-Before running the test case you have to start a [metric_monitoring_server.py](metrics_monitoring_server.py) script.
+Before running the test case you have to start a [metrics_monitoring_server.py](metrics_monitoring_server.py) script.
 It will be communicating with Taurus test client over sockets.
     The address and port(default=9009) of the monitoring script should be specified in test case yaml.

+    To install monitoring server dependencies, use the following command
+    ```bash
+    pip install -r requirements.txt
+    ```

     To start monitoring script on server use command below:

     ```bash
-    sudo python3 benchmarks/monitoring/metric_monitoring_server.py
+    python benchmarks/monitoring/metrics_monitoring_server.py
     ```

     Test yaml with monitoring section config.
 Complete yaml can be found [here](tests/inference_server_monitoring.yaml)